 It’s really difficult to look at a blank page at the start.
-Sometimes you will be so ready to write because everything is filling up your mind and you just have to get it out, but something that can really help is prompts.
+Sometimes you will be so ready to write because everything is filling up your mind and you just have to get it out, but sometimes you might need a prompt.
 We’ll supply some prompts below, as well as an exercise to get you going.

 This is a great way to start and just to get something down on that blank page.
-Try to write about the following:
+Why not start by writing about the following:

 What time did you get up?